Phala-Network/phala-wiki/content/docs/poc3/1-4-software-configuration.md

 ```
 > The scripts will install the docker,sgx driver and pull all the Phala docker images

-> ## Double check the SGX capability
+## Double check the SGX capability

 After the installation of your driver, please use the following utility to double check if everything goes well.
-Docker is required for this step, and you can peek at how to install it in the [next secton]({{< relref "docs/poc3/1-2-software-configuration" >}}).

 - You can run the SGX test by the Phala scripts